Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Computability theory for data analytics

+The aim of data analytics (and for that matter of science itself) is to find the mechanisms that underlie phenomena, for purposes such as prediction.
+The optimal way to do this is to find the generating program, if any, of a piece of data that is of interest.
+To this end, the concept of algorithmic complexity (also known as Kolmogorov or Kolmogorov-Chaitin complexity) is key.
+The algorithmic complexity $K(x)$ of a piece of data $x$ is the length of the shortest program $p$ that produces $x$ running on a universal Turing machine $U$ (or a Turing-complete language, i.e., a language expressive enough to express any \textit{computable object}).
+Formally,

-A string with low algorithmic complexity is compressible, while a random string is not~\cite{kolmo,chaitin}.
-Strings like 1111111111 or 0101010101 have low algorithmic complexity because they can be described as 10 times 1 or 5 times 01, and no matter how long such a string grows, if the pattern repeats, the description ($k$ times 01) increases in length only by about $log(k)$.
-The string 0110101100, however, is said to have a higher algorithmic complexity because it doesn't seem to allow a (much) shorter description than itself, so a shorter description may not exist.
-For example, the string 0101$\ldots$01 can be produced by the following program \textsc{A}:
+Data with low algorithmic complexity is compressible, while random ``data'' is not~\citep{kolmogorov,chaitin}.
+For example, strings like $1111111111\ldots$ or $010101010\ldots$ have low algorithmic complexity because they can be described as $n$ times 1 or $m$ times 01.
+Regardless of their size the description only grows by about $log(k)$ (the integer size of $n$ or $m$).
+The string 0110101100110110111001, however, has greater algorithmic complexity because it does not seem to allow a (much) shorter description than one that includes every bit of the string itself, so a shorter description may not exist.
+For example, the repetitive string $01010101\ldots$ can be produced \textit{recursively} by the following program $p$:

 \begin{quotation} \textsc{1: n:= 0}\\ \textsc{2: Print n}\\ \textsc{3: n:= n+1 mod 2}\\ \textsc{4: Goto 2} \end{quotation}